Wage theft is when employers do not pay workers according to the law.

 Los Angeles is the wage theft capital of the U.S.:

 While Los Angeles low-wage workers alone lose $1.4 billion to wage theft every year, workers in Chicago and New York are close behind.
 Collectively, the three cities account for $3 billion in wage theft each year.

 At least 650,000 low-wage workers in Los Angeles lose $26.20 million in wage theft each week.
 The average amount of wages stolen is $40 weekly, representing 12.5% of a worker’s total income.
-Wage theft is not generally limited to one-time mistakes, but rather workers who are already making under $20,000 are shorted an average of $2,070 annually, although many of our cases include wage theft amounts that are much larger.
+Workers already making under $20,000 are shorted an average of $2,070 annually, although many Wage Justice Center cases include wage theft amounts that are much larger.